-The City will work to support the County in achieving its 2024 goals related to homelessness.
-These goals are articulated in the County's 2024 Annual Action Plan.
+The City will work to support the County in achieving its 2025 goals related to homelessness.
+These goals are articulated in the County's 2025 Annual Action Plan.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again:
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

 Rapid re-housing services are the primary method to make the transition to permanent housing and independent living for persons experiencing homelessness.
-Rapid re-housing helps chronically homeless individuals and families, families the children, veterans and their families to move out of homelessness and into permanent housing as quickly as possible.
-Tenfold operates a rapid re-housing activity program called the "Shelter To Independent Living Program."
+Rapid re-housing helps chronically homeless individuals and families, families with children, and veterans and their families to move out of homelessness and into permanent housing as quickly as possible.
+Tenfold operates a rapid re-housing activity program called the "Shelter to Independent Living program."